Servers and clusters

-For Algolia, virtual machines are not necessary.
-Bare metal servers have been time- and task-slicing for years, without the need to virtualize.
-With powerful hardware components, a single server can handle countless customers - especially if they are all doing the same operations, which is the case with Algolia.
+For Algolia, virtual machines aren’t necessary.
+Bare metal servers have been time and task-slicing for years without needing virtual machines.
+With powerful hardware components, a single server can handle countless users, especially if they’re all doing the same operations, which is the case with Algolia.

 Algolia clusters in more detail

 A cluster of three servers acts as one, each ready to serve at any moment, waiting for the current request while the other two remain on-call to process subsequent requests.

 Clusters are used for all search and indexing operations.
 Even if you’re operating a globally popular retail website with an immense clothing collection, you can update your indices anytime while thousands of users search for different clothing items.
 Each request is balanced and evenly distributed so all three servers share the load.